IBM/couchbackup/README.md

 ## Usage

-Either environement variables or command-line options can be used to specify the URL of the CouchDB or Cloudant instance, and the database to work with.
+Either environment variables or command-line options can be used to specify the URL of the CouchDB or Cloudant instance, and the database to work with.

 ### The URL